ros2hp/grmgr/README.md

 # grmgr - goroutine manager

-## A quick 101 on CSP?

-Built into Go are the components that enable a style of programming known as Communicating Sequential Processes (CSP), which in the humble opinion of the author is the language's most identifying and powerful feature.
-Afterall the existence of this feature has led to probably Go's most famous quote;

-     		"don't communicate by sharing memory, share memory by communicating"

-The first Go components that supports CSP is a **_goroutine_**, which is a function that runs asynchronously via Go's built in runtime scheduler.
-The second Go component is a **_channel_**, which provides the infrastructure to enable concurrent **_goroutines_** to communicate and exchange messages and data, i.e. enabling the C in CSP.
-Channels also provide a facility to synchronise consenting **_goroutines_**.

-There are two distinct patterns in concurrent programming that CSP can readily implement.
-The first is the **_process pipeline_**, which entails different functions executing concurrently (as goroutines), exchanging data between between each other via dedicated channels.
-Each functions performs some value-add to the data which it then passes onto the next goroutine in the pipeline via another dedicated channel, which represents a different function performing a different value-add .
-The second pattern is known as **_parallel_concurrency_** (aka parallel processing) and covers the circumstance where we have multiple instances of the same function running concurrently. **_grmgr_** is not concerned with the former pattern, but is used soley for the later to control the number of concurrent goroutines.
+## Concurrent Programming and grmgr?

+There are two distinct patterns in concurrent programming both of which are readily implemented using Go's CSP features, **_goroutines_** and **_channels_**.
+The first pattern is the **_process pipeline_**, which splits some processing logic into smaller parts, where each part is executed as a goroutine function that form a pipeline of goroutines joined by distinct channels which enable data to be passed between each.
+Data is then passed from one goroutine to the next goroutine until it eaves the final goroutine in the pipeline.
+The other pattern is **_parallel_concurrency_** which splits the data, rather than the processing logic, across a pool of executing goroutines each performing identical processing logic because it is the same function.
+The number of concurrently running **_goroutines_** is known as the **_degree of parallelism_**  (dop) of the process.

+Both concurrent programming patterns enable an application to scale across multiple CPUs/cores.
+However, some scaling can also be achieved on single cpu/core systems when there are blocking operations, like file io or database requests, involved.

+**_grmgr_** is not concerned with pipelines. grmgr is used in parallel processing to enforce the **_degree of parallelism_**.
+For example, it is possible to configure grmgr to maintain 20 concurrent goroutines (ie.**_dop_** of 20) for a component and it will ensure the application can allocate no more than 20.

-The code fragment below presents a niave example of how to instantiate the parallel pattern for function **_parallelTask_**.
-It respresents a niave implemenation there is no checks or control over how many **_parallelTask_** are running concurrently before the next loop instantiates another one.
-Effectively this component has no ceiling to the degree of parallelism that can be achieved.
+Let's look at a coding example using the parallel processing pattern when not using grmgr.
+The code fragment below presents a naive example of parallel processing as it will instantiate an unknown number of concurrent **_parallelTask_** functions.
+The **_dop_** of the operation will depend on how many nodes are queued in the channel at any point in time and how long the paralleTask operations takes to run.
+For this reason the **_dop_** may vary from 0 to a large unknown number throughout the life of the application.
+For this reason the code is consider naive as there is no checks or control over how many **_parallelTask_** are running before the next loop instantiates another.

 ```	. . .
 	var channel = make(chan,node)